gavinhoward/bc/README.md

 This `bc` also includes an implementation of `dc` in the same binary, accessible via a symbolic link, which implements all FreeBSD and GNU extensions.
 If a single `dc` binary is desired, `bc` can be copied and renamed to `dc`.
-The `!` command is omitted; the author believes this is poses security concerns and further that such functionality is unnecessary.
+The `!` command is omitted; I believe this is poses security concerns and that such functionality is unnecessary.

 This `bc` is Free and Open Source Software (FOSS).
 It is offered under the BSD 0-clause License.
 Full license text may be found in the `LICENSE.md` file.